jmarianer/fantastic-octo-rotary-phone/README.md

 Hooray!
-I am going to learn Git now!
+We are going to work on learning Git now!

+Thank you, Joey!